Adjust picture settings on your Samsung TV

 More Picture Settings

 There are even more settings available to customize the picture on your TV.
-Here they are below.
+Browse your options in the following list:

 Auto Motion Plus: Enhance picture sharpness to optimize for fast-moving images: Auto Motion Plus, Blur Reduction, Judder Reduction, LED Clear Motion.